Nobel Prize in literature awarded to Louise Glück

 She once described her young self as “not a successful adolescent.”
 She felt that other children considered her strange.
 “I became quite withdrawn, and then I became severely anorexic,” she said.
 But she was determined to be an artist and a professor.

-Success came for Glück in 1968 with the publication of her debut collection, “Firstborn” (1968).
+Success came for Glück in 1968 with the publication of her debut collection, “Firstborn.”

 In 1985, she won a National Book Critics Circle Award for “The Triumph of Achilles.”
-She won a Pulitzer Prize in 1993 for “The Wild Iris,” and in 2014 for “Faithful and Virtuous Night.”
+She won a Pulitzer Prize in 1993 for “The Wild Iris,” and a National Book Award in 2014 for “Faithful and Virtuous Night.”

 Her work is widely anthologized and the subject of considerable academic study.
+In 2012, Farrar, Straus and Giroux assembled her life’s work in a collection titled simply “Poems 1962-2012.”
+Reviewing the collection for The Washington Post, Steven Ratiner wrote, “Glück’s ‘Poems 1962-2012’ is weighted with the dark matter of the human universe, invisible in our everyday interactions but at the core of our conscious experience.
+Though Glück lays bare the most intimate moments of longing and loss, these poems are not what we think of as confessional.
+They are more like the record of a shipwreck survivor trying to come to terms with the strain of isolation and the stark horizon of her island.
+Language is the castaway’s only refuge.”

 Today’s announcement honoring one of the world’s most beloved poets may help put the literature committee's past troubles behind it.